The Structured Products Law Review: USA

 Although good disclosure is necessary, it is not by itself sufficient, and both the SEC and FINRA remain focused on ensuring that broker-dealers meet their sales practice obligations in connection with sales of structured products.
 Those obligations include understanding the terms of the securities the broker-dealer is recommending (good disclosure is essential in this regard) and ensuring that recommendations are in the best interest of their customers.
 We expect these areas to remain a continued focus of regulators in the United States in the years to come.

 1 Christopher S Schell, Yan Zhang and Derek Walters are partners at Davis Polk & Wardwell LLP.
-The authors would like to thank their colleagues Vidal Vanhoof, Jeremy Larkins, Michael J Russo and Crystal Jen for their assistance with this chapter.
-They would also like to thank their colleagues Po Sit, Aliza Slansky and Joseph M Gerstel for their assistance with the tax section of this chapter and Randall D Guynn, Dana E Seesel, Greg Swanson and Sumeet Sanjeev Shroff for their assistance with the bank regulatory section of this chapter.
+The authors would like to thank their colleagues Vidal Vanhoof, Michael J Russo and Crystal Jen for their assistance with this chapter.
+They would also like to thank their colleague Po Sit for his assistance with the tax section of this chapter and colleagues Randall D Guynn, Gabriel D Rosenberg and Dana E Seesel for their assistance with the bank regulatory section of this chapter.

 2 The Prospect News, Structured Products Daily.